 When lenses are dispensed, the patient should be provided with appropriate and adequate instructions and warnings for lens care handling.
-The eye care professional should recommend appropriate and adequate procedures and products for each individual patient in accordance with the particular lens wearing schedule and care system selected by the practitioner, the specific instructions for such products and the particular characteristics of the patient.
+The eye care professional should recommend appropriate and adequate procedures and products for each individual patient in accordance with the particular lens wearing schedule and care system selected by the professional, the specific instructions for such products and the particular characteristics of the patient.

-Frequent/Planned Replacement Wear: For complete information concerning the care, cleaning and disinfection of contact lenses refer to the PureVision Multi-Focal (balafilcon A) Visibility Tinted Contact Lens Patient Information Booklet.
+Frequent/Planned Replacement Wear: For complete information concerning the care, cleaning and disinfection of contact lenses refer to the PureVision® (balafilcon A) Visibility Tinted contact lens Patient Information Booklet.

-Disposable Wear: For complete information concerning emergency lens care. refer to the PureVision Multi-Focal Contact Lens Patient Information Booklet
+Disposable Wear: For complete information concerning emergency lens care, refer to the PureVision contact lens Patient Information Booklet.